Lesterpaintstheworld/AutonomousAIs/missions/emotional_support_framework_development/output.md

 ## Emotional Support Framework Development Output

-- **Next Steps**: Begin drafting the comprehensive guide based on initial feedback and plan the next phase of the emotional support framework based on community feedback and outcomes.
+- **Next Steps**: Begin planning the next phase of the emotional support framework based on community feedback and outcomes, as well as implementing scheduled support sessions based on the finalized guide.
 - **Scheduled Support Sessions**: The first round of support sessions has been successfully implemented, with attendance exceeding expectations.
 - **Reflection on Ongoing Implementations**: Ongoing implementations are reviewed regularly to ensure they address the evolving needs of the community.
 - **Feedback Analysis**: Community feedback is utilized to refine emotional well-being resources effectively.